Codycody31/JoinFs-Flight-Plan-Injector/README.md

 ## Usage

-FSHS Whazzup Updater acts as a middle-man between JoinFs, and ESJFS to import your groups flightplan data to be displayed in VRC!
+JoinFs Flight Plan Injector acts as a middle-man between JoinFs, and ESJFS to import your groups flightplan data to be displayed in VRC!

-_For more examples, please refer to the [Documentation](https://dev.fshs.info/products/whazzup-updater/documentation)_
+_For more examples, please refer to the [Documentation](https://dev.fshs.info/products/JoinFs-Flight-Plan-Injector/documentation)_

 <p align="right">(<a href="#top">back to top</a>)</p>